-“We all had skin disease” remembers Annah Dumane, “We didn’t know how to manage our waste.
+“We all had skin disease,” remembers Annah Dumane.
+“We didn’t know how to manage our waste.
 Our children suffered from scabies and people would sleep without washing.”

-The people of the San community from Mtshina village in Tsholotsho district were traditionally hunter gatherers.
+The people of the San community, from Mtshina village in Tsholotsho district were traditionally hunter-gatherers.
 Recently, they have settled around the Plumtree area of Matabeleland, Zimbabwe.
 As relatively new arrivals in the region, community members try to earn a living through casual labor in neighboring villages, but they often remain marginalized.

 Children from the village would frequently suffer from illnesses, including diarrhea, skin infections and bilharzia, which would make them urinate blood.
 Few in the village understood that these conditions were related to poor water, sanitation and hygiene practices.

-In July 2014 International Medical Corps helped to establish the Siyazama Community Health Club in Mtshina village, with Grace Moyo, a 37-year-old mother of four, as its Community Based Facilitator.
+In July 2014 International Medical Corps helped to establish the Siyazama Community Health Club in Mtshina village, with Grace Moyo, a 37-year-old mother of four, as its Community-Based Facilitator.

-“I was breastfeeding at the time of my training but I would just bring the baby along to the lessons,” She recalls, “It would cry sometimes but nobody seemed to mind and I really enjoyed the chance to learn.”
+“I was breastfeeding at the time of my training, but I would just bring the baby along to the lessons,” She recalls, “It would cry sometimes but nobody seemed to mind and I really enjoyed the chance to learn.”

-“I called my children who do not live at home.
-Finally I have something special here with me from the lessons I was attending.”
+“I called my children who do not live at home,” she says.
+“Finally I have something special here with me from the lessons I was attending.”
 The clubs still meet every Wednesday afternoon for an hour and keep reminding each other of the practices they have been learning throughout the process.

 The club is now planning to construct toilets, and has discussed how they could gather money over the year to fund it.
 Ideas include developing a community nutrition garden, so they can sell some produce to help with the purchase of materials to build latrines.